Department of Homeland Security

 USCIS competitors include Department of Homeland Security.
 USCIS ranks 2nd in Overall Culture Score on Comparably vs its competitors.
 See below how USCIS compares to its competitors with CEO Rankings, Product & Services, NPS, Pricing, Customer Services, Overall Culture Score, eNPS, Gender and Diversity Scores.

-Overall, the 34 USCIS employees give their leadership a grade of D+, or Bottom 25% of similar size companies on Comparably.
+Overall, the 36 USCIS employees give their leadership a grade of D, or Bottom 20% of similar size companies on Comparably.
 This includes specific ratings of their executive team, CEO, and manager.

-Employees at USCIS are not very pleased with their total compensation at USCIS, which includes a combination of pay, stock and equity, and benefits.
+Employees at USCIS are generally satisfied with their total compensation at USCIS, which includes a combination of pay, stock and equity, and benefits.

-Overall, employees at USCIS are not very pleased with their team.
-34 Participants grade the quality of their coworkers a D-.
-Less than half believe the meetings at USCIS are effective, and the majority look forward to interacting with their coworkers.
+Overall, employees at USCIS are mostly dissatisfied with their team.
+36 Participants grade the quality of their coworkers an F. Less than half believe the meetings at USCIS are effective, and the majority look forward to interacting with their coworkers.

 Overall, the employees at USCIS are dissatisfied, based on their aggregated ratings of future outlook, customer perception, and their excitement going to work.